There are lots of uses for sending numbers to Mixpanel, especially in Insights reports.

 Maybe you only care about how many times people play long songs.
 To dig deeper into this data, you can select certain subsets by filtering with greater than or less than operators.
 To better understand the distribution of long songs and develop a more granular report, use the "Length" property as a filter!

 Seeing how many long songs your customers play may be useful, but what if you wanted to know what the typical length of a song played is?
 Sounds like you need an average!
-To calculate averages, instead of applying a filter or creating a histogram, you can change the 'BY' drop-down to 'AVG'.
+To calculate averages, instead of applying a filter or creating a histogram, you can change the 'TOTAL' drop-down to 'AVERAGE'.
 In a time-series, this will show how your average song length fluctuates over time.
-Use this same drop down to investigate changes in mins, maxes and totals as well!
+Use this same drop down to investigate changes in mins, maxes, median, unique users, and total users as well!

 Sometimes — though not often — Mixpanel might miss that the property you are sending is in fact a number.
-If you are sending a property as a number but Mixpanel is not detecting it as a number, you can typecast it by selecting the typecasting drop down and selecting the Number option.
+If you are sending a property as a number but Mixpanel is not detecting it as a number, you can typecast it by selecting the typecast button next to the property and selecting the Number option.